 There is also a prebiotic fiber and digestive enzyme blend at 384mg, which is also is a small amount.

 The last proprietary blend is a probiotic blend of three probiotics amounting to 3.5 billion CFUs.
 I talk about the pros and cons of probiotics in greens powders in another article.

 I believe the benefits of including probiotics in a formula with so many other ingredients to be questionable.
-The reason being that the bioavailability of probiotics is fragile and including with many ingredients can lessen the impact to be the point of being simply label dressing – basically looks great for the label but has minimal to no impact for your gut health.
+The reason being that the bioavailability of probiotics is fragile and including with many ingredients can lessen the impact to be the point of being simply label dressing – basically looks great for the label but has minimal to no impact on your gut health.

 How does Primal Greens Taste?

 The recommendation is to drink one or two servings of Primal Greens per day, which you can place into your favorite hot or cold beverage.
 A small note here, I am not sure you would want to put the serving into hot drinks as this may affect the bioavailability of some vitamins or minerals.